 July 2, 2009

-I’ve said it before and I’ll say it again: If something is within reach (including jumping up or climbing on tables to get it), it’s going to be investigated!
-Please keep any and all food items out of our reach.
-This includes closing the barbeque cover.
+I’ve said it before and I’ll say it again: if something is within reach (including jumping up or climbing on tables to get it), it’s going to be investigated!
+Please keep any and all food items out of your pet’s reach.
+This includes closing the barbecue cover.
 Jumping up on a hot grill isn’t very smart, but some dogs haven’t learned that yet – like when kids touch a hot stove.

-Fireworks: First and foremost, keep them away from all pets!
+Fireworks: first and foremost, keep them away from all pets!
 Exposure can cause burns and other injuries.
 Plus they’re very scary to most animals.
 And, unless they’re being used in an approved area, it’s often illegal to set them off.

 - Animal Poison Control: If your dog or cat ingests something they shouldn’t have, you can contact the animal poison control center 24/7

 The 4th of July should be about honoring our independence and all of those who have helped us maintain our freedom and independence.
 Whether you’re celebrating with friends, family, and barbecues, walking in a parade, or watching the local fireworks show, please make sure you take those extra steps in keeping your pets safe so you can enjoy celebrating more holidays together!

 From all of us at IC HQ’s, we will you a joyous — and safe — celebration!